 Sherwin has done a few cleanups, and the cover now looks like the image below.

-The print book will be available through international distribution, so hopefully it’ll appear in some bookstores early in 2018.
-You’ll also be able to go into your bookstore and ask them to stock it — which I highly recommend! :-)
+The print book will also be available through Ingram for international distribution, so bookstores will be able to carry it as well.
+You’ll be able to go into your local bookstore and ask them to stock it — which I highly recommend! 🙂

 What do you think of the new cover and title?